-All Year 12 students will participate in a range of enrichment sessions over the year on a Wednesday afternoon in week A. Each student will have a block of Cooking, Active Leisure (to include things like golf, archery etc) and Practical Life Skills (to include fixing plugs and putting up shelves).
+All Year 12 students will participate in a range of enrichment sessions over the year, timetabled on a fortnightly basis.
+Each student will have a block of Cooking, Active Leisure (to include things like golf, archery etc) and Practical Life Skills (to include fixing plugs and putting up shelves).
 This will work on a rotational basis and is a compulsory part of the Year 12 curriculum.